Evidence in Sexual Offence Prosecutions

 - special measures for complainants during the trial.

 We commenced work on the project on 17 December 2021.
 We will be conducting research and meeting stakeholders in order to develop provisional proposals for reform where it is needed.
-We will publish a Consultation Paper containing these provisional proposals by the end of November 2022.
+We will publish a Consultation Paper containing these provisional proposals in May 2023 with a view to publishing the final report in 2024.

 You can contact the team by email: email@example.com